DataDB

 Database Types

-DataDB supports the following database types through the db_type
+DataDB supports the following database types through the db_type parameter:

-: Uses in-memory storage within the CGRateS process
+*redis: Uses Redis as the storage backend*mongo: Uses MongoDB as the storage backend*internal: Uses in-memory storage within the CGRateS process

-, CGRateS leverages your machine’s memory to store all DataDB records directly inside the engine.
+When using *internal as the db_type, CGRateS leverages your machine’s memory to store all DataDB records directly inside the engine.
 This drastically increases read/write performance, as no data leaves the process, avoiding the overhead associated with external databases.
 The configuration supports periodic data dumps to disk to enable persistence across reboots.

 The internal database is ideal for: